Open Menu

 Biography

 Cavanagh has established himself as an unwavering advocate for victims and their families following catastrophic events.
 He tackles challenging cases in trying times and has obtained for his clients some of the largest verdicts and settlements in Illinois history.
-Among them is a record-breaking $9.75 million settlement for a triathlete who was hit by a truck and severely injured while riding her bike in downtown Chicago.
+Among them is an unprecedented $9.75 million settlement for a triathlete who was hit by a truck and severely injured while riding her bike in downtown Chicago.
 The settlement was the largest in state history involving a vehicular collision with a bicycle.

-Cavanagh has advocated nationally for Positive Train Control (PTC), a high-tech safety system that alerts train operators to danger and can even override a train’s system to slow down or stop the train if personnel fails to act.
-He has litigated a number of high-profile railroad cases, including cases against the Canadian National Railroad that resulted in a $55 million verdict and a $9.1 million settlement.
+Cavanagh has advocated nationally for Positive Train Control (PTC), a high-tech safety system that alerts train operators to danger and can even override a train’s system to slow down or stop the train if personnel fail to act.
+He has litigated several high-profile railroad cases, including cases against the Canadian National Railroad that resulted in a $55 million verdict and a $9.1 million settlement.
 In the first case, an eight-million-pound train traveling 50 mph rammed into a family’s car, severely and permanently injuring everyone inside the vehicle.
 The crossing gates and lights were malfunctioning at the time, and a dispatcher erroneously told train operators the crossing was clear.

 In the second case, Cavanagh obtained a $9.1 million settlement for a woman who suffered nerve and brain damage after a train collided with her car at a broken crossing gate.
 He secured a $1.8 million settlement in 2012 for Metra passengers who were seriously injured in a train derailment caused by an engineer who didn’t stop at a red light.
 The year before, Cavanagh obtained a $7.5 million settlement for a woman who sustained a massive brain injury after being struck by a Metra commuter train in Chicago.

-In the Cazares case, Cavanagh obtained a landmark $20 million settlement in a “code of silence” case against the city of Chicago.
-Joseph Frugoli, an off-duty Chicago police detective, killed two men while driving drunk on an interstate in 2009.
+Several of Cavanagh’s cases have propelled public policy change.
+In the firm’s landmark $20 million “code of silence” case against the city of Chicago, an off-duty Chicago police detective killed two men while driving drunk on an interstate.
 The detective had a long history of alcohol-related offenses, including two prior car crashes, but never faced serious consequences.
-During a federal trial, Cavanagh uncovered crucial and damaging evidence the city failed to disclose during discovery.
-He compelled the city to acknowledge its long-entrenched “code of silence.”
-The case encapsulates a sea change in how liability cases involving law enforcement are handled.
+During a federal trial, Cavanagh and partner Michael Sorich uncovered crucial and damaging evidence the city failed to disclose during discovery which compelled city officials to acknowledge its long-entrenched “code of silence.”

 Other major legal victories include a $14 million settlement for a 5-year-old boy who sustained a severe brain injury during birth after hospital staff confused his heart rate with his mother’s pulse.
 A seven-minute lapse without oxygen caused the boy to suffer cerebral palsy, ultimately leaving his arms and legs paralyzed.
 Cavanagh also previously secured a $5.75 million settlement for a Mundelein police officer whose squad car was rear-ended by a limousine.
 Her right leg was amputated above the knee.
 She suffered multiple leg fractures and lost her unborn child a few weeks later.
 The award was the highest reported uninsured motorist settlement in Illinois history.